-Music History: Music of ancient nations; development of music notation, instruments and music form; general development of music through the classical, romantic, and modern periods; and the relation of music to other arts and to human life.
+Music History: Music of ancient nations; developments of music notation, instruments and music form; general developments of music through the classical, romantic, and modern periods; the station of music to other arts and to human life.

 Music Appreciation: Including explanatory recitals tending to stimulate the listening faculty and to encourage correlation of music with general history and literature.